Graveyard of empires: Usage

 The phrase, in reference to Afghanistan, does not seem to predate a 2001 article by Milton Bearden in the magazine Foreign Affairs.
 Alternatively, the term has been applied to Mesopotamia.
 Elsewhere, a very similar phrase, "the graveyard of nations and empires", has been used in a figurative sense to describe the Old Testament's Book of Isaiah.

 The anthropologist Thomas Barfield has noted that the narrative of Afghanistan as an unconquerable nation has been used by Afghanistan itself to deter invaders.
 In October 2001, during the United States invasion of Afghanistan, the Taliban founder and leader Mohammed Omar Mujahid threatened the United States with the same fate as the British Empire and the Soviet Union.

 U.S. President Joe Biden referred to the sobriquet while he delivered a public statement after the 2021 fall of Kabul as evidence that no further commitment of American military presence would consolidate the Islamic Republic of Afghanistan against the Taliban.

+In March 2025, Hearts of Iron IV, a grand strategy game set in World War II, released a DLC named "Graveyard of Empires".
+The DLC added more content to the countries of Afghanistan, Iran, Iraq, and the British Raj.

+Following the start of the 2026 Iran war, US Navy veteran and commentator Malcolm Nance expanded on the analogy, saying that "if Afghanistan is the graveyard of empires then Iran is the funeral home of empires.
+It dresses you up and lays you into the coffin neatly.
+Then closes the lid."